alexjp7/MijdasWeb/README.md

 <h2> !!!
 Bugs and Issues !!! </h2>

 > Please note that when you get to `npm run serve` you will get an error in the main.js file this is due to installing a plugin via `vue ui` i'd recommend commenting it out or installing it via vue ui

+> Redirect function in login is not working, for some reason sleep stops vuex reroute :(